HashRiz1/SIEM-Lab/linux/README.md

 ## Objective

-This section documents the Linux/Ubuntu phase of my Wazuh SIEM/SOC lab.
+This section documents the Linux/Ubuntu phase of my Wazuh SIEM lab.

 The goal is to monitor an Ubuntu endpoint using Wazuh and simulate realistic SOC workflows, including endpoint data collection, alert integration, and malware detection.